Bhargavi-ng/Migration_and_Housing/README.md

   - State level
 - House Price Index
 - Population growth
-- Mortgage Rate of Interest
+- Mortgage Interest Rate

-A couple of visualizations we created are below.
+Screenshots of visualizations we created are given below.

 **Migration Flows - Net Migration for California:**

 The **migration flow out** of the state of California is shown in **Red** and **migration into** the state of California is shown in **Green**.
-As you can see in the image below that between 2015 to 2019 the top five states to which the Californians moved are Texas(34,571), Arizona(29,773), Nevada(24,180), Oregon(22,517) and Washington(17,220).
+As you can see in the image below that between 2015 to 2019 the top five states to which the Californians moved to are Texas(34,571), Arizona(29,773), Nevada(24,180), Oregon(22,517) and Washington(17,220).
 Except for Texas, the remaining states are the neighboring states.
 Whereas, the top five states from were people moved to California are New York(11,592), Illinois(7,876), New Jersey(4,604), Massachusetts(3,301) and Pennsylvania(2,476)

 ![Net Migration for California](/Images/Visual1_Net_Migration_California.PNG)

 **Ranking Net Migration - State level:**

-The **Blue** color means that the **Net Migration is Positive** (Incoming population > Outgoing populatiopn) and **Red** color means **Net Migration is Negative** (Incoming population < Outgoing population).
+The **Blue** color means that the **Net Migration is Positive** (Incoming population > Outgoing population) and **Red** color means **Net Migration is Negative** (Incoming population < Outgoing population).
 We can see that there are five states with Positive Net Migration of 50,000 or more.
 They are Florida, Texas, Arizona, North Carolina and Washington.
 Similarly, there are four states with Negative Net Migration of 50,000 or more.
 They are New York, California, Illinois and New Jersey.

 ![Ranking Net Migration - State level](/Images/Visual2_Ranking_Net_Migration_State_level.PNG)